Digital Inclusion Week 2021: Pathways to Digital Empowerment

-Please join this online event on October 4-8, 2021.
+Please join us October 4-8, 2021 – this will be our biggest Digital Inclusion Week ever, with seasoned practitioners and newly launched programs hosting virtual and in-person events.
 DIW aims to raise awareness of solutions addressing home internet access, personal devices, and local technology training and support programs.
-DIW20201 is sponsored by the National Digital Inclusion Alliance representing affiliated organizations working toward digital equity.

 Here’s how it works: